supersymmetry-technologies/BigBang-Proton/README.md

 In high level, today’s AI is domain-specific or task-specific in science: one model for material, another for proteins, another for weather.
 BigBang-Proton proves that **a single, task-agnostic architecture can integrate them all**, by learning the **universal language of the material world**.

-> We are not scaling to more text.
-> We are scaling to **the universe**.

 ![hypothesis 1](https://github.com/user-attachments/assets/d824ede1-f2dc-4b3c-9a90-74ec80ef403d)

----

-## 🚀 Join the Mission

-This is the beginning of **Material World Foundation Models**.
-Code, models, and datasets are coming soon.
-⭐ **Star this repo** to follow our journey to unify science under one architecture.

-> **The ultimate limit of pretraining is the boundary of the universe.**

----